hzshonny/HDUSHTR/README.md

-this is an implementation of HDUSHTR
+This is an implementation of MSFF-Net.